Planning news and projects

 Subiaco Activity Centre Plan

-The City of Subiaco's draft Activity Centre Plan was adopted by Council at the Ordinary Council Meting held on Tuesday 20 September 2016.
+The City of Subiaco draft Activity Centre Plan was adopted by council at the Ordinary Council Meeting on Tuesday 20 September 2016.
 The Plan is a 10-year strategic planning document that will guide land use and development in the Subiaco Town Centre.
-The adoption of the Plan is a key mileston in the review of the City's Town Planning Scheme, and has been developed in line with State Planning Policy 4.2 Activity Centres of Perth and Peel.

 The Plan has been developed over four years with the assistance of Hassell, and has involved a place making and visioning exercise, the development of urban design framework scenarios and ultimately the Activity Centre Plan.
-The draft Plan has been through an extensive consultation exercise prior to adoption by Council.
+The draft Plan was subject to extensive community consultation and engagement exercises prior to adoption by council.

 A history of the Activity Centre Plan project, which commenced in 2012, is outlined below: